Get an instant quote

 quotations

-The heart of the process
+The heart of the injection moulding process

-If built well, a single injection mold can be used for multiple production runs, which is the beauty of the process.
+If built well, a single injection mould can be used for multiple production runs, which is the beauty of the process.
 However, if you need to alter your design, change resins, or resize your part, you may not be able to continue using your current setup.
 Luckily, that doesn’t necessarily mean you’ll need to make a new injection mold from scratch.
 In some cases modifying your existing mold to better suit your needs makes more sense.

-A small and simple single cavity injection mold for low-volume production runs can cost anywhere from $2,000 to $6,000.
+A small and simple single cavity injection mould for low-volume production runs can cost anywhere from $2,000 to $6,000.
 Depending on the tooling material, size, complexity, and number of cavities, tooling for full-scale production of large, complex parts can cost tens of thousands of dollars — or even over $100,000.
 In comparison, you can expect a modification of an existing mold tool to cost much less than the cost of producing the full tool.

 • Add a small part or feature: in cases where there is enough room in the tool, a small part or feature with a similar style can be installed with a shut-off separating it from the initial cavity.

-Plastic injection molding with HLH Rapid
+Tooling & injection moulding with HLH Rapid

 Home Banner